Leonard Shuffrey: Work

 Leonard Shuffrey worked briefly for Carron's ironworks, before becoming articled to the architect Banister Fletcher (senior) in London.
 In 1871, after several years of architectural experience, he became an early member of the Architectural Association, where he was an associate of Aston Webb.
 This was the start of a long collaboration with Aston Webb, with Shuffrey providing numerous interior fittings for Webb's buildings, including at Christ's Hospital, Horsham (1902), his Birmingham University Buildings, (1909). and for Webb's Malvern College War Memorial Library (1925).

 Shuffrey was, above all things, a superlative craftsman.
 Early in his career he developed an intense interest in decorative design, and appears to have focused on, and made a name for himself in, this area of work.

-In 1880, with the help of a sleeping partner, George Sherrin, Shuffrey founded his practice, Shuffrey & Co., with the aim of supplying fireplaces, wallpaper, tiles, and later, decorative plasterwork.
+In 1880, with the help of a sleeping partner, George Campbell Sherrin, Shuffrey founded his practice, Shuffrey & Co., with the aim of supplying fireplaces, wallpaper, tiles, and later, decorative plasterwork.
 The firm, had premises at 38–39 New Cavendish Street in London.
 Shuffrey & Co's work can be found across London and the South of England – particularly in London, and his home county of Oxfordshire.
 The firm had a woodworking factory, managed by Shuffrey's son Leonard, for making the overmantles and fireplaces, near to the Shuffrey's family's home in Wood Green, Witney.

 In 1880, Shuffrey won a competition run by The British Architect magazine to design a terracotta fireplace.
 The award was presented by the architect Alfred Waterhouse, who noted that Shuffrey was already well established in this field.
 Shuffrey was later to provide fireplaces for Waterhouse's Pearl Life Assurance Building in Liverpool (1896–1898).

 Shuffrey & Co. sought business through advertising in journals and magazines, and by exhibiting at trade events.
 In 1882, the firm had a stand at the Fine Art & Industrial Exhibition at St James' Hall in Manchester, where their display included mantels, fireplaces, paperhangings and door furniture.